knastase/simplesamlphp-duosecurity/README.md

 Two factor authentication module using Duo Security for SimpleSAMLphp

 Usage:
+Rename the folder to duosecurity and place in your SimpleSAMLphp modules folder

 Set up a Web SDK integration on your Duo admin website. see https://www.duosecurity.com/docs/duoweb for more information